 It is immediately clear from Fig. 2 that the statistical accuracy of the present data is greatly improved by taking advantage of the high collection efficiency of the energy- and momentumdispersive EMS spectrometer used.
 Also seen from the figure is that most of the momentum profiles obtained in our measurement are consistent with those measured by Lytviniuk et al. within the error bars.
-The sole exception is the $7t_2$ band.
-The present result is about a factor of 1.35 lower in intensity, whilst the shapes of the experimental $7t_2$ momentum profiles are consistent with each other.
-The origin of the intensity difference may be attributed to deconvolution uncertainties in the fitting procedure, since the adjacent $\{2t_1+3e\}$ band is only 1.5 eV apart from the $7t_2$ band and these two ionization bands both exhibit broad Franck-Condon profiles, which considerably overlap with each other, as has been shown by the PES study.

-A comparison between experiment and theory shows that all in all, the equilibrium geometry calculation qualitatively reproduces the observed shapes of momentum profiles.
-In particular, the theoretical prediction for the 4a1 orbital is in excellent agreement with experiment.
-A closer look at Fig. 2, however, indicates that for the other orbitals the overall agreement between experiment and theory based on equilibrium geometry calculations is not quantitative.
-Figs. 2(a) - (c) show that for the first three ionization bands, each of which exhibits a double-maximum structure, the equilibrium geometry calculation noticeably underestimates the relative intensity of the maximum at smaller p.
-One may also notice that for the $\{5t_2+5a_1\}$ band, the theoretical prediction is considerably lower in intensity than the experimental results below $p \sim 0.2$ a.u.
-Similar tendencies have been observed also by Lytviniuk et al., but higher statistical accuracy achieved in the present study allows us to make detailed comparisons of experiment with theory.
-It should be noted that the disagreement with experiment is unlikely to originate from the basis set used, because extension of the basis from aug-cc-pVDZ to augmented correlation-consistent polarization valence-triple-zeta (aug-cc-pVTZ) did not appreciably change the results of the equilibrium geometry calculations.
+The sole exception is the 7t2 band.
+The present result is about a factor of 1.35 lower in intensity, whilst the shapes of the experimental 7t2 momentum profiles are consistent with each other.
+The origin of the intensity difference may be attributed to deconvolution uncertainties in the fitting procedure, since the adjacent $\{2t_1 + 3e\}$ band is only 1.5 eV apart from the 7t2 band and these two ionization bands both exhibit broad Franck-Condon profiles, which considerably overlap with each other, as has been shown by the PES study.
+12 particular, the theoretical prediction for the 4a1 orbital is in excellent agreement with experiment.
+A closer look at Fig. 2, however, indicates that for the other orbitals, the overall agreement between experiment and theory based on equilibrium geometry calculations is not quantitative.
+Figs. 2(a)-2(c) show that for the first three ionization bands, each of which exhibits a double-maximum structure, the equilibrium geometry calculation noticeably underestimates the relative intensity of the maximum at smaller p.
+One may also notice that for the $\{5t_2\}$ $+5a_1$ } band, the theoretical prediction is considerably lower in intensity than the experimental results below $p \sim 0.2$ a.u.
+Similar tendencies have been observed also by Lytviniuk et al., 39 but higher statistical accuracy achieved in the present study allows us to make detailed comparisons of experiment with theory.
+It should be noted that the disagreement with experiment is unlikely to originate from the basis set used, because extension of the basis from aug-cc-pVDZ to augmented correlation-consistent polarization valence-triple-zeta (augcc-pVTZ) did not appreciably change the results of the equilibrium geometry calculations.